 Jethro Tull celebrates its 50th anniversary along with the Greek audience on Saturday, June 15th, on a unique night at the historic Odeon of Herodes Atticus, full of nostalgia and of course, music!

-Combining elements of blues, rock, hard rock, jazz and progressive with folk and ethnic influences, the band from Luton begun its music experiments in the late 1960s.
-Their eccentric, energetic appearance at the classic Marquee Club in London brought Jethro Tull in the centre of a music scene that was constantly evolving in the UK and worldwide, the world of hard music!
+Combining blues, rock, hard rock, jazz and progressive elements with intense folk and ethnic influences, the band from Blackpool began their musical experimentation in the late '60s.
+Their eccentric, energetic appearances at London's classic Marquee Club brought Jethro Tull to the center of hard music, which was evolving both in Britain as well as worldwide.

-In the years to come, Jethro Tull's incredible creative ability continues with increasingly complex rhythms, new unexplored sounds, unique releases, international awards and millions of sales worldwide.
-During the five decades of their career, they have had more than 3,000 shows in 40 countries.
+In the years to come, the unrivaled creative ability of progressive pioneers Jethro Tull, continues to grow with sophisticated pace, new unexplored sounds, diverse and original releases, international awards and millions of worldwide sales.
+During the five decades of their career, they have performed for more than 3,000 live shows in 40 countries.

-Steve Harris, Bruce Dickinson, Eddie Vedder, Nick Cave, John Myung, Marcus Siepen, Joe Bonamassa, Geddy Lee, are some of those who have recognised Jethro Tull as their musical influence, while some of them have covered numerous of their greatest hits.
+Steve Harris and Bruce Dickinson, Eddie Vedder, Nick Cave, John Myung, Marcus Siepen, Joe Bonamassa, Geddy Lee are some of those who have identified Jethro Tull as their musical influence, few of them have even covered some of their greatest hits.

 81, Akadimias str., Athens

 Tel: +30 210 380 1464

 24, Stadiou str., Athens